 OnePlus 2 Vs Moto X Play: Moto X Play weighs 169 g and has the following dimensions: 148 x 75 mm, with a curve between 8.9 mm and 10.9 mm.
 OnePlus 2 weighs 175 grams and has the following dimensions: 151.8 x 74.9 x 9.85 mm.
 Both the smartphones feel a bit heavy if you are used something as light as a iPhone 5s or a Nexus 5.
 But if you are a 5.5 inch or larger mobile user, you won’t feel it.

-Both devices look great in terms of design, but the OnePlus 2 is the more premium-looking handset, as you might expect given the build material and price variation.
-The Moto X Play’s most distinctive feature is the bar on the rear that houses the signature Motorola icon and encapsulates the camera and the Dual LED flash with CCT technology.
+Both devices look great regarding design, but the OnePlus 2 is the more premium-looking handset, as you might expect given the build material and price variation.
+The Moto X Play’s most distinctive feature is the bar on the rear that houses the signature Motorola icon and encapsulates the camera, and the Dual LED flash with CCT technology.